E-Learning-FHDO/transcoding-webservice/README.md

 ```
 ##### Configure cron job for task scheduling
-Create file /etc/cron.d/transcoding-webservice with following content, adjust the path according your needs
+Create a file /etc/cron.d/transcoding-webservice with following content, adjust the path according your needs
 ```
 * * * * * www-data cd /opt/transcoding-webservice && php artisan schedule:run >> /dev/null 2>&1
 ```

 #### Worker setup
 The worker should be able to access the project root using the same shared storage, which the webservice has access to.
 Therefore, it should be connected e.g. via NFS-mountpoint.